Henry Voigt

-Henry Voigt or Henry Voight (1738–1814) was a clockmaker, mathematical instrument maker, machine and steam engine builder, and Chief Coiner of the first United States Mint.
+Henry Voigt or Henry Voight (1738 – February 7, 1814) was a clockmaker, mathematical instrument maker, machine and steam engine builder, and Chief Coiner of the first United States Mint.
 He operated a wire mill in Reading Pennsylvania and repaired clocks and watches for Thomas Jefferson, who knew him well.
-In Philadelphia he participated in the development and production of the first practical steamboat with John Fitch that in 1790 that traveled in a commercial operation between 1,300 and 3,000 miles at speeds estimated from 6 to 8 miles per hour.
+In Philadelphia he participated in the development and production of the first practical steamboat with John Fitch that in 1790 traveled in a commercial operation between 1,300 and 3,000 miles at speeds estimated from 6 to 8 miles per hour.
 He is credited with some of the first U.S. coin designs and participated in the 1770 production (as one of the "hands" or helpers) and 1806 repair and extension of David Rittenhouse's Orrery.

 Watchmaking business

 By 1775, Voigt had a watchmaking business in Philadelphia.
 He also claimed to have made himself useful during the American Revolutionary War with some of his manufacturing machines.

 Fitch became acquainted with Voigt the watchmaker and was impressed by his ingenuity.
 Following several conversations in which Voigt took an interest in the scheme, he had made such sensible suggestions that Fitch offered Voigt a share in the Company if he would help him, which Voigt agreed to do.
 Some years later Fitch recorded a description of Voigt as follows: